 Browser Compatibility Issue

-- Certain functionality doesn’t function properly in particular browser
+- Certain functionality doesn’t function appropriately in particular browser

 - Not getting loaded as it should be